FaiOnayq/minhaj/README.md

 - Clean, summarized research context passed to downstream agents
 ---

+### 4- Knowledge & Resource Synthesizer Agent

+**Purpose:** Clean and organize the research findings.

+**Responsibilities:**
+- Reads the web results and any reference material provided by the user.
+- Picks out the most important subtopics.
+- Removes duplicates or irrelevant info.
+- Creates a clear, focused knowledge summary for course planning.

 ### 3- Curriculum Planner Agent

 **Purpose:** Design the overall course structure.